Prerequisites

 Create an S3 bucket

-Let’s create an S3 bucket calledpinot-demo
+Let’s create an S3 bucket calledpinot-demo to keep the source CSV files.

 You can use the AWS CLI to do that.